Tim86/vue2048/README.md

 > Playing with vue while making a simple game.

 Based on the vue-cli simple webpack boilerplate.
+The currently latest playable version can be tested on 2048.scharinger.se.
+Development is not complete.

+### Features

+Dynamic colors using calculated hue and saturation.
+Could be used to let the user set a color scheme.

+New game can be started with `[alt gr]` + `[n]`.

 ## Dependencies

 https://github.com/vuejs/vue-touch

 ## TODO